ORGANIC CHEMISTRY 2

 I. POSITION OF CARBONIUM ION

-Understand this consider mesomerism of phenol in which OH activator is directly attached to benzene ring.
+Understand this considering mesomerism of phenol in which OH activator is directly attached to benzene ring.

 Above mesomerism (+M).
-It can be seen that despite the fact OH (activator ) increase electron density through out the benzene ortho, para positions are more effected and hence ortho and para, carbons become better site for incoming electrophile.
+It can be seen that despite the fact OH (activator) increases electron density throughout the benzene, ortho and para positions are more affected and hence ortho and para carbons become better sites for incoming electrophile.

 II.
 STABILITY OF INTERMEDIATE CARBONIUM ION